microsoft/azure-api-management-monetization/documentation/how-to-think-about-monetization.md

 - `Tier + Overage` - the API Consumer pays for a set amount of calls per month, and if they exceed this limit they pay a set amount per additional call.
 - `Unit` - the API Consumer pays for a set amount of call per month.
 If they exceed this limit they have to pay for another unit of calls.

-The revenue model describes how we can create set of API products, which implement a specific pricing model, to target at a specific stage in the API Consumer lifecycle.
+The revenue model describes how we can create set of API products, each of which implements a specific pricing model, to target at a specific stage in the API Consumer lifecycle.

 To support the seven consumer lifecycle stages in the example above, the revenue model could be implemented as follows: